Ramki1999/project-gorona/README.md

 2. Register the above gievn API services and create a firebase account with a new project and replace the google-services.json file in the [app]() directory

-3. Activate the IBM watson assistant resource and import the dialog skill from the [Server](Server/skill-umbrella-bot-dialog-skill.json) folder.Make note of the API Key, Assistant ID and Assistant url.
+3. Activate the IBM watson assistant resource and import the dialog skill from the [Chatbot-skills](chatbot_skills) folder.
+Make note of the API Key, Assistant ID and Assistant url.

 4. goto the [secret.dart](gorona/lib/secret.dart) and enter your API credentials